You have a constitutional right to possess firearms under the state and the U.S. Constitution.

 The most common restriction is your criminal record.

-In Washington, you cannot possess or own or use firearms if you've been convicted of a felony or a domestic violence misdemeanor crime.
+In both Oregon and Washington you cannot possess or own or use firearms if you've been convicted of a felony or a domestic violence misdemeanor crime.
 Federal law is very similar.

 Unlike some states, you do not get your rights back after a certain number of years following your conviction of a crime.
 You lost your right to possess firearms permanently.

-Fortunately, you can file a petition to restore your firearm rights in Washington.
+Fortunately, you can file a petition to restore your firearm rights in both Oregon and Washington.
 Whether you can restore your rights depends mainly on two factors:

 - Your criminal record